vineethkumarv/sv-wiki/Interface.md

 3. Reactive Region: Execution of testbench.
 4. Postpone Region: Sampling signals after all design activity.

-The below figure shows that timing regions of  system verilog.
+The below figure shows that timing regions of Interface in  systemVerilog.

 ![image](https://user-images.githubusercontent.com/110484152/188817365-8bd23adb-d71c-4050-81db-29ab1416b69a.png)

-                                              Fig 3: Timing Regions in Interface
+                                              Fig 3: Timing Regions of Interface in systemVerilog

 Note: You can refer the SystemVerilog scheduling semantic for your reference (Topic: Processes) to know more about the execution regions.